diegopoza/guest-writer/articles/section-e.markdown

 }
 ```

-The code above resets the application to its initial state - with user logged out, refresh token absent, and a login prompt rendered to the user.
+The code above resets the application to its initial state - with the user logged out, refresh token absent, and a login prompt rendered to the user.

 After that, you're done securing your Flutter application with Auth0!
 You can now run your app using the `flutter run` command.